Rosie O’Donnell Wants To Play Steve Bannon On ‘SNL’ To Refuel Feud With Trump

 Back in 2014, Rosie O’Donnell opened up in her interview with People magazine that her feud with Trump had been the most traumatizing experience of her life.
 The comedian complained that insults by Trump were “the most bullying I ever experienced in my life.”

-However, neither O’Donnell nor Trump made no efforts to put the feud behind them.
+However, neither O’Donnell nor Trump made efforts to put the feud behind them.

 “It was national, and it was sanctioned societally.
 Whether I deserved it is up to your own interpretation.”